 I fully engaged in eating disorder behavior from the age of 13 and it held and sustained me for most of my life.
 I was so good at losing weight that I made part of my living teaching others how to do it!

 My thinking began to shift on my first trip to India in 2012.

 The immersion in Indian culture inspired me to question many of my foundational beliefs, including, ”Why am I afraid of rice?” and “Why am I willing to starve myself in the absence of what I consider to be ‘acceptable’ or ‘clean’ food?”

-It was the tools and teaching of yoga, along with my love of biology and science, that lead me to the Truth I live today.
+It was the tools and teaching of yoga, along with my love of biology and science, that lead me to the Truth I practice living in today.
 Also, a network of teachers, coaches, friends, and nutrition professionals supported (and continue to support!) the deep and honest work of shifting my search for guidance from outside myself to inside myself.

 Now I eat intuitively, which feels free and authentic and entirely rooted in Truth.

 The more I learn about the inner workings of the human body, the closer I feel to God.
 Your body IS divine wisdom, and when you hear and trust your body’s guidance, you always end up in the right place.

 Trust me, though, some days are definitely better than others!
 It’s still a conscious practice to eat intuitively and to hear my inner wisdom.
 Without the obsession over weight and food to occupy me, though, I can dedicate my time and energy to pursuits that I actually love, like hiking, snuggling puppies, being with people I love, and teaching.
 Also:

 I also love supporting YOU as you discover your’e already ENOUGH, and that there really is MORE to life than the latest weight loss project.
 What would you do with your newly freed time and energy?